lazear/sage/README.md

 - ~15 seconds to process 12 files in narrow search, using less than 2GB of RAM (can be tuned to run files in parallel... ~9s and ~3GB of RAM)
 - Active scanning: ~50,000 scans/s for narrow window (can be tuned to use more RAM and go even faster!)
 - ~120 seconds to process 12 files in open search (50 Da precursor window), using less than 2GB of RAM (can be tuned to run files in parallel... ~9s and ~3GB of RAM)

 ### Search methods

-- MS2 files generated using the [ProteoWizard MSConvert tool](http://www.proteowizard.org/download.html)
+- mzML files generated using the [ProteoWizard MSConvert tool](http://www.proteowizard.org/download.html)
 - MSFragger and Comet were configured with analogous parameters (+/- 1.25 Da precursor tolerance, +/- 10 ppm fragment tolerance - or for Comet setting `fragment_bin_tol` to 0.02 Da).
 - [Mokapot](https://github.com/wfondrie/mokapot) was then used to refine FDR for all search results
 - Parameter files for all engines can be found in the `figures/benchmark_params` folder!